pierrechristian/indonesia-import-export/README.md

 Indonesia' Badan Pusat Statistik (Central Statistical Body): https://www.bps.go.id/subject/8/ekspor-impor.html#subjekViewTab3

 ## Technologies Used
-1) SARIMA to model and forecast the time series
+1) pmdarima: SARIMA to model and forecast the time series
-2) Augmented Engle-Granger two-step cointegration test
+2) statsmodels: Augmented Engle-Granger two-step cointegration test

 ## Results

+### Existence of cointegration
+The result for the augmented Engle-Granger cointegration p-value between export value and import value is 0.056 while the p-value between export value and import weight is 0.076 (the null hypothesis is no cointegration).
+Neither is strong enough to claim existence of cointegration with significant confidence.

 ## Future Directions